 I’ll get it out of the way now, I travel a fair amount for football!
 When people find out I’ve been to two football FIFA World Cups, I get asked two questions: how much does it cost to go and how did I do it?
+So here is my article on how to attend a World Cup.

 Well, I’m Scottish.
 The last World Cup our national team made it to was in 1998 and I’ve been to two since.
 I’ve been to the same amount of World Cups in my life as the Scottish national team has in the same time… So obviously, I’m not too bothered who I watch when I get there!
 What is the process?
 How much did my trip in 2010 cost?
 Considerably more than my competition winning Brazil 2014 visit!
+I also visited Russia in 2018 through a cheap Avios redemption.

 How did I book my trip to the South African World Cup in 2010?